rockhowse/GeneHacks/README.md

 It supports the following data structures:

 * dna_standard_alphabet ~ standard DNA text characters: "ACGT"
+* complement ~ dictionary of the complement of a DNA character, used for reverse compliment

 It supports the following functions:

 * generate_random_seq(num_in_seq) ~ function to get back a random seq made from the dna_standard_alphabet
+* reverse_complement(dna_seq) ~ given a DNA sequence, return the reverse complement of that sequence

 # fasta
 Package containing utility data structures and functions for handling fasta formatted data